jerrylui803/Regex/README.md

 regular expression tree, and returns its root.

-If it is still not clear, there are detailed documentation in the code
+If it is still not clear, there are detailed documentations in the code